veloc1rapt0r/mthesis/README.md

 To use Colab, you need to sign in with your Google account to access its computational resources.
 GitHub copy of this project was needed, so it was created in: https://github.com/veloc1rapt0r/mthesis.git
-To use colab the one needs:
+To use colab:
 1. Go to https://research.google.com/colaboratory/
 2. In the menu above choose File-> Open notebook -> GitHub
 3. Enter a GitHub URL https://github.com/veloc1rapt0r/mthesis.git
 4. Choose the "mthesis" repository and the "main" branch.
 5. Select the desired file from the list, for example as "code/plots_and_graphs.ipynb."
-6. After the file is opened in a new window, navigate through directories using change directory (cd) or list files (ls) commands or paste as separate cells:
+6. After the file is opened in a new window, clone the project from University of Duisburg-Essen Git using:

   !git clone https://git.uni-due.de/skolbaku/residual-neural-networks-for-medical-image-processing-a-case-study-in-liver-cancer-diagnostics.git

+7. Navigate through directories using change directory (cd) or list files (ls) commands or paste these two commands as separate cells before the cell with import statements:

   cd residual-neural-networks-for-medical-image-processing-a-case-study-in-liver-cancer-diagnostics/code

   ls

-7. Make sure that the file you want to open is displayed in the list of files.
+8. Make sure, that the file you want to open is displayed in the list of files.
 Failure to do so may result in certain generalized functions not working correctly, for example as importing logs.